A Confounded Mother

 ‘All right Mikhail, I’ll take my leave.
 I wish you luck for the many uncertainties in the near future.
 What you are doing here is quite noble and your work has been extraordinary.
 You’ve played a great role in preserving the last remains of the soul.
 History will remember you for that deed.
 I hope for our sake that we never have to see each other again.
 You’re a good man and I’ll ever be grateful to you for trusting me.’

 He was quite tired and confused.
 He didn’t say anything in response but gave me a respectful nod.
 He walked with me all the way to the inn where Sheena was still tied.
 I untied her loose and climbed on top of her.
 Just as I was about to start I saw Wilson Fawk blast out of the entrance of the inn.
 ‘Hey lad!
 I see that you’ve met our chief merchant.’
 He shouted to me as Sheena slowly walked away.

 ‘Oh yes Wilson.
-I was glad to see that my old friend was the maker of this town.
+I was glad to see that my old friend was the sculptor of this little town.
 See ya later old man’ I waved to him as I left.

 ‘Oh, he knows you too huh Mikhail!
 What do you reckon he wants from the Forrests?’